mohitKhanna1411/nine/design/design.md

 - SQLite as a database
 - Postman for E2E test
 - Swagger UI for API Documentation

+# Why this tech stack?

+- I choose python as my primary development language instead of Go (preferred) because I'm still an intermediate level in Go and dont know much about the best practices and frameworks used to structure the codebase.
+Also, without using a standardarized development method in Go, it would have gone against me.
+Hence, python!
+(I'm interested to learn Go though).

+- I choose peewee as the ORM as it is a simple and small ORM.
+It has few (but expressive) concepts, making it easy to learn and intuitive to use.

+- I choose this service to be dockerized, as it eliminates the gold old saying `it works on my system`.

+- I choose SQLite as the db is its easy and lightweighted relational database.

+- I choose Postman to do my E2E tests as it is standarized and doesnt require much installation setup or external libraries.

+- I choose to have all the APIs documented in Swagger as it gives much more insights for the APIs instead of relying on inline comments.
+Through this one can easily run and test the apis without having to install anything 3rd party software or module.

 # System Achitecture

 ![System Architecture Diagram](system_arch.png?raw=true "System Architecture")